-- The University generally expects an Advisor to adjust their schedule to allow them to attend University meetings when planned but may change scheduled meetings to accommodate an Advisor's inability to attend, if doing so does not cause an unreasonable delay, in the University's sole discretion.
-The University may also make reasonable provisions to allow an Advisor who cannot attend in person to attend a meeting by telephone, video conferencing, other similar technologies as may be convenient and available. - Advisors will be afforded an opportunity to meet in advance of any interview or meeting with the Director, Investigator(s), and Chair of the Equity Hearing Panel (or Appeal Panel) to ask questions, address concerns, and seek clarification on University process and procedures. - All Advisors are subject to the same University policies and procedures, whether they are attorneys or not.
-The University may seek to restrict the role of any Advisor who does not respect the sensitive nature of the process or who fails to abide by the University's privacy expectations. - The parties are expected to respond to questions on their own behalf throughout the investigation phase of the resolution process.
-Although the Advisor generally may not speak behalf of their advisee, the Advisor may consult with their advisee, either privately as needed, or quietly by passing notes during any resolution process meeting or interview, as long as they do not disrupt the process.
-For longer or more involved discussions, the parties and their Advisors should ask for breaks to step out of meetings to allow for private consultation.

-- Advisors who act outside of their role or who impede or obstruct proceedings, who disseminate information to third party individuals or organizations, who represent themselves to others who are engaged in our process as having any other role than an Advisor in the process may be excluded from investigation and resolution proceedings. - Any Advisor who oversteps their role as defined by this policy will be warned once and only once.
-If the Advisor continues to disrupt or otherwise fails to respect the limits of the Advisor role, the Advisor will be asked to leave the meeting.
+- Advisors should assist a party with preparing for any meeting or interview that is associated with the investigation, hearing, and/or appeal process, including accompanying the party to investigation interviews, pre-hearing conferences, and the equity hearing, and are expected to advise ethically, with integrity, and in good faith. - The University generally expects an Advisor to adjust their schedule to allow them to attend University meetings when planned but may change scheduled meetings to accommodate an Advisor's inability to attend, if doing so does not cause an unreasonable delay, in the University's sole discretion.
+The University may also make reasonable provisions to allow an Advisor who cannot attend in person to attend a meeting by telephone, video conferencing, or other similar technologies as may be convenient and available. - Advisors will be afforded an opportunity to meet in advance of any interview or meeting with the Director, Investigator(s), and Chair of the Equity Hearing Panel (or Appeal Panel) to askquestions, address concerns, and seek clarification on University process and procedures. - All Advisors are subject to the same University policies and procedures, whether they are attorneys or not.
+The University may seek to restrict the role of any Advisor who does not respect the sensitive nature of the process or who fails to abide by the University's privacyexpectations. - The parties are expected to respond to questions on their own behalf throughout the investigation phase of the resolution process.
+Although the Advisor generally may not speak on behalf oftheir advisee, the Advisor may consult with their advisee, either privately as needed, or quietly by passing notes during any resolution process meeting or interview, as long as they donot disrupt the process.
+For longer or more involved discussions, the parties and their Advisorsshould ask for breaks to step out of meetings to allow for private consultation. - Advisors who act outside of their role or who impede or obstruct proceedings, who disseminate information to third party individuals or organizations, who represent themselves to others who are engaged in our process as having any other role than an Advisor in the process may be excluded from investigation and resolution proceedings. - Any Advisor who oversteps their role as defined by this policy will be warned once and only once.
+If the Advisor continues to disrupt or otherwise fails to respect the limits of the Advisorrole, the Advisor will be asked to leave the meeting.
 When an Advisor is removed from a meeting, that meeting will typically continue without the Advisor present.
 Subsequently, the Director will determine whether the Advisor may be reinstated or replaced by a different Advisor.